-One advantage for police officers of the laser gun is that the light beam is narrower than a radar beam, meaning that it can be more precisely aimed.
-This is true even though laser detectors use three separate beams, because the combined width of the three beams is still much narrower than a single radar beam at the same distance.
-This technology reduces, but does not eliminate, the chance that the speed of a nearby car will be measured instead of the speed of the car at which the operator aims the gun.
-Still, there is room for error.
-Here's why:
+One advantage for police officers of the LIDAR is that the light beam is narrower than a radar beam, meaning that it can be more precisely aimed.
+This technology reduces but does not eliminate, the chance that the speed of a nearby car will be measured instead of the speed of the car at which the operator aims the gun.

 Laser detectors measure distance (between the gun and the target car) using the speed of light and the time it takes the light, reflected off the target vehicle, to return to the laser gun.
-The detector makes about 40 of these distance measurements over a third of a second, then divides the light's round-trip distance by the time, to get the speed.
-This means to be accurate the officer must hold the combined beams on the same part of the car during the test.
+The detector makes about 40 of these distance measurements over a third of a second, then divides the light's round-trip distance by the time to get the speed.
+So, for this measurement to be accurate, the officer must hold the combined beams on the same part of the car during the test.
 While this is easier to do with radar because of its wide beam, it is tricky to do this with a narrow laser beam.
-Moreover, it's impossible to be sure that it's been accomplished, because the officer can't see the beam.
-As a result, the laser detector's measurement is highly subject to error.
+And it's impossible to be sure that it's been accomplished because the officer can't see the beam.

-EXAMPLE: Officer Krupke fixes her laser gun on Jane's car, which is traveling 60 mph, about 90 feet per second.
-It travels about 30 feet in the one-third of a second measurement the laser device uses.
+EXAMPLE: Officer Krupke fixes her laser gun on Jane's car, which is traveling 60 miles per hour, about 90 feet per second.
+It travels about 30 feet in the one-third-of-a-second measurement the laser device uses.
 If the laser beam starts at the windshield and travels to the bumper, it adds about four feet to the 30-foot distance that the machine otherwise would have measured if it had stayed pointed at the windshield.
-It would incorrectly calculate that Jane went 34 feet, or 102 feet per second, or 68 mph in the one-third of a second it took to measure the speed of her car.
-The result is that the laser unit registers Jane's speed 8 mph faster than it was actually going.
-(See Chapter 11 for specific questions to ask when cross-examining the officer.)
+It would incorrectly calculate that Jane went 34 feet or 68 miles per hour in the one-third of a second it took to measure the speed of her car.
+The result is that the laser unit registers Jane's speed 8 miles per hour faster than it was actually going.